alex-maundrell/banker-roulette/README.md

 Well this was almost straight forward.
 Perhaps if you are reading this, you would be able to shoot me a message about it.
 When I was coding this out, I thought I was done.
 When I ran it, it gave me an output of: 22  Strange right!?
-I realized I needed to add the names variable and put the random name in list brakets for it to work.
+I realized I needed to add the names variable and put the random name in list brackets for it to work.
 I did not try to google why it would give me an integer for an answer instead of an inputed string.

 I am taking a Python course through udemy.com.
 The instructor is Dr. Angela Yu.
 During this course there are many 'coding challenges' and other projects.
 The course name is: 100 Days of Code: The Complete Python Pro Bootcamp for 2023.